bryancwh/TelMe/README.md

-**1. Recommend feature**
+**Recommend feature**

 First we get a list of plans favorited by the requester user.

 1. Then we obtain the name of the cluster the user belongs to.
 We do this through the `User.objects.get(..).cluster_set` field that references the user side of the many-to-many relationship we have with clusters.
 We also exclude the requester user from that list.
 This is not strictly needed because of what we are going to do next, but might reduce query time.
 2. Then we use the previous list of names to get favorites for those users in the cluster, excluding those favorites referring to the plans we got in step 1.
 From the result, we get a list of plan IDs.